Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

 Let us consider a fixed level $\cN$ and let $N_1,...,N_l\in \N$ be a set of colours for our link which are all less or equal than $\cN$.
 We denote $\bar{N}:=(N_1,...,N_l).$

-In this part we put together the provious models and we will show that for the fixed level $\cN$, the weighted intersection at level $\cN$ recovers all coloured Jones polynomials of levels less than $\cN$, as presented in Theorem \ref{THEOREMAU} which we remind below.
+In this part we will show that for the fixed level $\cN$, the weighted intersection at level $\cN$ recovers all coloured Jones polynomials at bounded colours, as presented in Theorem \ref{THEOREMAU}, which we remind below.

-\begin{thm}[{\bf \em Unifying coloured Jones polynomials of bounded level}] For a fixed $\cN\in \N$, $\PA$ recovers all coloured Jones polynomials of links with colours bounded by $\cN$:
+\begin{thm}[{\bf \em Unifying coloured Jones polynomials of bounded multi-colours}] For a fixed $\cN\in \N$, $\PA$ recovers all coloured Jones polynomials of links with multi-colours bounded by $\cN$:

-\end{thm} The proof of this Theorem will make use of a non-weighted topological model for coloured Jones polynomials for coloured links, which we constructed in \cite{CrI}.
+\end{thm} The proof of this theorem will make use of a non-weighted topological model for coloured Jones polynomials for coloured links, which we previously constructed in \cite{CrI}.
 First, we present a summary of the construction of this model.
-Then we will prove that the weighted Lagrangian intersection model recovers the non-weighted model once we do the appropiate change of coefficients.
+Then, we will prove that the new weighted Lagrangian intersection model recovers the non-weighted model once we do the appropriate change of coefficients.